 In fact, there are many cases of real estate purchase and sale through authorization contracts with the purpose of evading tax obligations to the State.
 For example:

-– The attorney is also the real estate buyer but does not want to carry out the procedures for transferring the name, therefore he/she makes an authorization contract and waits for the next buyer to sign real estate sale contract.
+– The attorney is also the real estate buyer but does not want to carry out the procedures for transferring the title/ land use rights, therefore he/she makes an authorization contract and waits for the next buyer to sign real estate sale contract.

 From the above practice, Circular 111/2013/TT-BTC stipulates:

-“If the person authorized to manage real estate has the right to transfer real estate or similar rights as those of the real estate owner, the taxpayer is the real estate authorizing person.”
+“If a person authorized to manage real estate has the right to transfer real estate or similar rights as those of the real estate owner, the taxpayer is the authorizing person.”

-Most tax authorities consider the authorization contract (with the content of authorization to purchase and sell real estate, authorization to use, dispose of real estate) as real estate purchase and sale contract which is subject to PIT as regulated.
+Most tax authorities consider the authorization contract (having the content of authorization to purchase and sell real estate, authorization to use, dispose of real estate) as real estate purchase and sale contract which is subject to PIT as regulated.
 When the attorney makes a contract to transfer real estate to the next person, this transaction will continue to be subject to PIT.
-Person who makes tax declaration when registering and transferring his/her name shall declare and pay PIT for both transactions: authorization, purchase and sale (if the authorization transaction has not yet been declared tax), unless otherwise exempted from PIT as prescribed by law for each transaction.
+The person who makes a tax declaration when registering and transferring property shall declare and pay PIT for both transactions: authorization, purchase and sale (if the authorization transaction has not yet been declared tax) unless otherwise exempted from PIT as prescribed by law for each transaction.

 Thus, the person who is obliged to declare and pay PIT when authorizing the transfer of real estate is the principal if the nature of the authorization contract is the purchase and sale contract or the real estate transfer contract.

-AUTHORIZATION OF REAL ESTATE TRANSFER IS NOT SUBJECT TO PIT PAYMENT
+AUTHORIZATION TO TRANSFER REAL ESTATE IS NOT SUBJECT TO PIT PAYMENT

-Cases of authorization related to real estate but not a purchase, sale, transfer transaction are not subject to PIT payment as prescribed above.
-The essence of these authorization contracts is a real authorization, even though the authorization relates to the sale or transfer of real estate.
+Cases of authorization related to real estate but not purchase, sale or transfer transactions are not subject to PIT payment as prescribed above.
+The essence of these authorization contracts is real authorization, even though the authorization relates to the sale or transfer of the real estate.

-For example, because of going on a business trip and not being present in Vietnam as a result, etc., the owner cannot personally conduct the purchase, sale and transfer of real estate.
-He/she must authorize another person (usually a relative) for implementation on behalf of him/her.
-At that time, to prove that the authorization is a real one, not a purchase and sale transaction, the tax declaration submitted to the tax authority has to be enclosed with papers and documents proving the reason for not directly carry out the procedures of the owner (such as working papers, documents proving that he/she is not present in Vietnam at the time of carrying out the procedures, etc.), documents proving the personal relation between the principle and the attorney, authorized remuneration payment documents (if any), payment transfer receipts for real estate sales.
-The tax authority will base on such documents to consider and if there is a basis to determine that this is not a real estate purchase and sale transaction, PIT payment shall not be required.
+For example, because of going on a business trip and not being present in Vietnam as a result, etc., the owner cannot personally conduct the purchase, sale, and transfer of the real estate.
+He/she must authorize another person (usually a relative) to implement the transaction on his/her behalf.
+At that time, to prove that the authorization is authentic and not a purchase and sale transaction, the tax declaration submitted to the tax authority has to be enclosed with papers and documents proving the owner can not directly carry out the procedures (such as papers, documents proving that he/she is working, not present in Vietnam at the time of carrying out the procedures, etc.), documents proving the personal relationship between the principal and the attorney, remuneration payment documents (if any), receipts for real estate sales.
+The tax authority will base its decision on such documents. if there is a basis to determine that this is not a real estate purchase and sale transaction, PIT payment shall not be required.

-As analyzed above, many real estate transfer transactions “dodge” taxes by authorization contracts and these transactions are actually considered as counterfeit transactions to hide the main purpose of purchasing and selling real estate.
+As analyzed above, many real estate transfer transactions “dodge” taxes by making authorization contracts, and these transactions are actually considered false transactions to hide the main purpose of purchasing and selling real estate.
 This will entail certain risks as follows, in addition to the common risks as other transactions:

 – If the principal dies, the authorization is no longer valid.
-The authorization contract will automatically terminate and the real estate will remain under the ownership of the principal.
+The authorization contract will automatically be terminated and the real estate will remain under the ownership of the principal.

 – The attorney cannot be the owner of the real estate through the authorization contract;

-– Counterfeit transactions shall be invalid when dispute arises.
+– False transactions shall be invalid when a dispute arises.